 - Standardize and document all company procedures

-- Eliminate liabilities or liens and resolve any outstanding litigation
+- Eliminate liabilities, liens, and resolve outstanding litigation

-- Investigate transferability of leases as well as sales/supplier contracts
+- Investigate the transferability of leases and contracts

-- Perform maintenance on company equipment to ensure it’s in good operating condition
+- Maintain company equipment to keep it in safe operating condition

 - Secure key employees with employment contracts